-Be creative and its versatility will be well worth the $45 dollars or so it will cost.
+Be creative and its versatility will be well worth the cost.

 In addition, a Jumpolene is a great way to give children a safe and fun way to develop necessary gross motor, balance, and motor planning skills.
 They'll never even know they are challenging their bodies to learn and improve these skills!

 Give your child a fun, safe way to jump to their hearts content.
 They will love it, you will love it, your doctor will love it, and so will your mattress!